-- Pray at St. Thomas Chapel: Pilgrims may use historic St. Thomas Chapel for silent prayer and reflection during regular hours.
+- Pray at St. Thomas Chapel: Pilgrims may use historic St. Thomas Chapel for silent prayer and reflection during regular DaySpring hours.
 Visitors often take walks between prayer and reading.
 In the chapel there are also copies of the Book of Common Prayer.
 The chapel is open daily from 9 to 5 p.m., or by request.
-Individuals should check in at the front desk to tell them you are on campus.
+Individuals who come for personal prayer should check in at the front desk to tell them you are on campus.

 - Walk the Labyrinth: Next to the chapel is the Episcopal Church Women Labyrinth.
 The labyrinth, inspired by the famous labyrinth at Chartres Cathedral, is not a maze; instead it is a circuitous route from the outside to the center of the design.
 Pligrims walk to the interior while praying or meditating.